betaflight/betaflight.com/docs/wiki/guides/current/Soft-Mounting-and-Noise-Reduction.md

 Although the magnitude is increased by higher yaw P it is not simple feedback oscillation, there is no threshold value of P below which it disappears.
 The actual oscillation frequencies are so low as to not be attenuated by the o-rings.
 Exactly what the o-rings block is not clear.
 It cannot be eliminated by filtering the gyro data - as has been pointed out before, out the primary oscillation frequency is within the range we need for to fly the quad normally.

-It is not a software issue in blheli or Betaflight, we can be sure of that.
+It is not a software issue in BLHeli or Betaflight, we can be sure of that.
 Replacing the gyro chip doesn't change that software yet it does fix the problem.
 My gut feeling is that this is an inherent issue in these gyro chip themselves, and that some individual examples of these chips get it much worse than others.
 That's why I recommend replacing the gyro chip or the whole FC if simple soft mounting fails to solve the problem.

 When you guys say you are soft mounting, be aware you need to over drill the holes to 4mm and ideally bevel the top and bottom of the hole so that the FC 'floats' in all axes.
 You need to check for free movement.
 If you don't drill out the holes the bolt holes will stick on yaw on the bolts and transmit vibrations directly.
 Also you can't have anything stiff pushing on the FC, ideally all wires to/from it need to be very fine silicone.